Abba0919/Llorin-Spotify-Eda-and-Visualization/README.md

 | 86 | Someone You Loved | 2.887242e+09 |
 | 620 | Dance Monkey |	2.864792e+09 |
 | 41 | Sunflower - Spider-Man: Into the Spider-Verse |	2.808097e+09 |
-This outputs the top 5 most streamed tracks, and the top 1 track is the Blinding Lights.